JS-RML/ddh_hardware/README.md

 - [Calibration Arm](stl/calibration_arm.STL) ⨉4

-_Mounting\*_

-_The gripper is designed to be interchangeable with [Robotiq 3-Finger Adaptive Robot Gripper](https://robotiq.com/products/3-finger-adaptive-robot-gripper) mounted on a [Universal Robots UR10](https://www.universal-robots.com/products/ur10-robot/)  (50mm PCD with 4 ⨉ M6).
-If you have the aforementioned robots, please use their adapter plate and coupling.
-Otherwise, please go to [custom mounting](#custom-mounting) section for instructions._
+(*)_The gripper is primarily designed to be compatible with [Universal Robots UR10](https://www.universal-robots.com/products/ur10-robot/) (50mm PCD with 4 ⨉ M6, used with Robotiq's grippers).
+For other robot systems, see [custom mounting](#custom-mounting) section for instructions._